Welcome

 We are asked not to donate clothes.

-Nigel will arrange to take our offerings to the New Zion church every Wednesday morning.St John’s school currently has vacancies for up to three Foundation Governors.
+Nigel will arrange to take our offerings to the New Zion church every Wednesday morning.St John’s school currently has a vacancy for a Foundation Governor.
 Foundation Governors are nominated by the PCC, represent the Church of England on the Board, and help ensure that the Christian ethos of the school is maintained.

 Please pray and think about whether you - or someone you know - would make a great governor.
 They don’t need to be a member of St John’s church, but would need to be able to fulfil the role description above.